 Kids like to run around and let off steam, so whether you’re throwing the party at your house or you’ve rented somewhere, you should make sure there’s some outdoor space nearby.
 When kids get older they might want to go to big exciting places like waterparks, but you should be able to keep them happy by letting them run around a park or garden.
 Wherever it is, make sure there’s plenty of space for them to move their limbs, as 5-year-olds can feel cooped up easily and when this happens they might start to bicker.

 Alongside outdoor space, it can help to have some games prepared to keep the kids entertained.
 You could even put a bouncy castle outdoors, or something simpler like skipping ropes or hopscotch.
+Inflatables are always a good option to keep your kids entertained, and are surprisingly easy to hire, an example if you live near Chelmsford, monster inflatables bouncy castle hire offer a huge range suitable for any party or garden.
 Indoor games are also important in keeping the kids entertained, so you’ll need to have plenty prepared.
 Top favorites include pass the parcel, musical chairs, pin the tail on the donkey and piñatas.
 Make sure you have little prizes for the winners, as these will be expected, and don’t pick games that are too difficult for five-year-olds.
 Non-competitive activities are also encouraged, as kids can get upset when they don’t win, so you could try some arts and crafts or face-paint.